Clennon Lakes

 The lakes and immediate surrounding area are a designated County Wildlife Site.
 Clennon Lakes are Torbay’s most important wetland site, and a home for many species found nowhere else in Torbay adding greatly to the bays biodiversity.
 However the lack of habitat management for more than 30 years saw the lakes gradually becoming overgrown, even turning back to scrub and woodland.
 The muddy footpaths were almost un-walkable during the winter.
 There was a real risk the lakes themselves would disappear - the most important part of this pocket nature reserve lost.
 A group of regular walkers recognised that something needed to be done, as a result in 2015 the Friends of Clennon Lakes was formed.

 The Friends of Clennon Lakes are determined to keep the lakes as a thriving wildlife haven, great place to walk and even provide a valuable educational resource.
 The best way to discover the site and its brilliant wildlife is to take a walk around.
-If you want to help the group please consider becoming a member and perhaps even a work party volunteer, you’ll be made very welcome.

 Location